openownership/visualisation-tool/README.md

 ## Zoom

 The functionality has been included for two zoom buttons.
-These must be added to the page, along with the placeholder with the correct IDs, for example:
+These must be added to the page, along with the placeholder, with the correct IDs, for example:

 ```
 <button id="zoom_in">+</button>